gentoomaniac/puppet/modules/docker/README.md

 * Centos 7.0
 * Debian 8.0
 * Debian 9.0
+* Debian 10
+* Debian 11
-* RedHat 7.0
+* RedHat 7.0 - limited support available
-* Ubuntu 14.04
-* Ubuntu 16.04
 * Ubuntu 18.04
+* Ubuntu 20.04
+* Ubuntu 22.04
 * Windows Server 2016 (Docker Enterprise Edition only)
+* Windows Server 2019 (Docker Enterprise Edition only)
+* Windows Server 2022 (Docker Enterprise Edition only)

+On RedHat 7 the default docker package installs docker server version 1.13.1.
+The default docker.service uses the docker-storage-service in this version and creates /etc/sysconfig/docker-storage based on the container-storage-setup configuration and /etc/sysconfig/docker-storage-setup file.
+As the puppetlabs-docker module manages both the docker-storage and docker-storage-setup files it causes a conflict with the container-storage-setup forcing a docker service restart, therefore a workaround was included in the service manifest that disables the service restart on storage configuration changes for this version of docker on RedHat 7.
+As a side effect of these changes, storage configuration changes with this docker version on RedHat 7 are not picked up by default by the docker.service.

+## License

+This codebase is licensed under the Apache2.0 licensing, however due to the nature of the codebase the open source dependencies may also use a combination of [AGPL](https://opensource.org/license/agpl-v3/), [BSD-2](https://opensource.org/license/bsd-2-clause/), [BSD-3](https://opensource.org/license/bsd-3-clause/), [GPL2.0](https://opensource.org/license/gpl-2-0/), [LGPL](https://opensource.org/license/lgpl-3-0/), [MIT](https://opensource.org/license/mit/) and [MPL](https://opensource.org/license/mpl-2-0/) Licensing.

 ## Development

-If you would like to contribute to this module, see the guidelines in [CONTRIBUTING.MD](https://github.com/puppetlabs/puppetlabs-docker/blob/master/CONTRIBUTING.md).
+If you would like to contribute to this module, see the guidelines in [CONTRIBUTING.MD](https://github.com/puppetlabs/puppetlabs-docker/blob/main/CONTRIBUTING.md).

+## Acceptance

+Acceptance tests for this module leverage [puppet_litmus](https://github.com/puppetlabs/puppet_litmus).
+To run the acceptance tests follow the instructions [here](https://github.com/puppetlabs/puppet_litmus/wiki/Tutorial:-use-Litmus-to-execute-acceptance-tests-with-a-sample-module-(MoTD)#install-the-necessary-gems-for-the-module).